aksurcos/battleship/README.md

 ![linter](/linter.jpg)

-- These are the only errors that it has all codes.
+- These are the only errors that it has in all codes.
 It's because of explanations or instructions for actions.

 ## Bugs